 There are many nuances to the laws related to drug crimes, and having a Johnson County drug crime attorney that understands how to navigate these serious felony charges is important.

-Being Charged with Drug Possession
+Being Charged with Drug Possession in Kansas

 All prescription drugs are regulated, and possession without a valid medical prescription can be a misdemeanor or felony offense depending on the drug’s classification.
 For example, certain prescription drugs like hydrocodone, oxycodone, fentanyl, etc., are classified as narcotics.
 Violations involving these medications carry steeper penalties.